simulatedrealty/tinyworld/README.md

 ### What and How to Contribute
 We need all sorts of things, like:
-  - New use cases demonstrations.
+  - New interesting use cases demonstrations, or even just domain-specific application ideas.
+    If you are a domain expert in some area that could benefit from TinyTroupe, we'd love to hear from you.
   - Memory mechanisms.
   - Data grounding mechanisms.
   - Reasoning mechanisms.